 Anatomy of Shoulder Problems- Common Injuries and Pathologies

 Injuries to the Bones of the Shoulder

-Subluxation of the shoulder describes an episode where the humeral head partially slides out of the socket but does not come out completely.
+- Subluxation of the shoulder describes an episode where the humeral head partially slides out of the socket but does not come out completely.

 Injuries to the Soft Tissue of the Shoulder

 JOI Physicians are currently offering ASAP fracture and injury care.
-This is a new option for patients who would like to avoid the emergency room if they have suffered a fracture or soft tissue injury.
-To learn more about this service, read this article about fracture and injury care.
-Make an appointment by calling (904)JOI-2000.
+Therefore, this is a new option for patients who would like to avoid the emergency room if they have suffered a fracture or soft tissue injury.
+Finally, to make an appointment by calling (904)JOI-2000.